 - Blood pressure medicines such as diltiazem and verapamil

-- HIV drugs such as indinavir, ritonavir, amprenavir, fosamprenavir, and nelfinavir
+- HIV drugs such as indinavir, ritonavir, saquinavir, amprenavir, fosamprenavir, and nelfinavir

 - Anti-seizure drugs such as carbamazepine, phenobarbital, and phenytoin

 - TB drugs such as rifampin and rifabutin

-- Tranquilizers such as alprazolam (Xanax), diazepam (Valium), triazolam (Halcion), and midazolam (Versed)
+- Anti-anxiety medicines such as alprazolam (Xanax), diazepam (Valium), triazolam (Halcion), and midazolam (Versed)

 - St. John’s wort (an herbal supplement)

 - Sildenafil (Viagra)

-If you are on one of these medicines when you start taking docetaxel, talk to your doctor before you stop them.
+If you are on any of these medicines when you start taking docetaxel, talk to your doctor before you stop them.
 Many other medicines may also affect docetaxel, and changing any of your medicines may change the actual amount of the drug that stays in your body.

 Research on interactions with other drugs is incomplete at this time.
 Check with your doctor, nurse, or pharmacist about your other medicines, herbs, and supplements, and if alcohol can cause problems with this medicine.